Front 242: 1990s

-Tyranny (For You), released in 1991, became the band's highest-charting album, reaching #95 on the Billboard 200.
+Tyranny (For You), released in 1991, became the band's highest-charting album, reaching No. 95 on the Billboard 200.
 Tyranny (For You) was the first album they released under contract with a major corporate label, Sony/Epic, after the widespread popularity of Front by Front.
+Two further releases were extracted from Tyranny — Mixed by Fear, which contained remixes of the track "Gripped by Fear", and the single "Rhythm of Time", which included a remix by The Orb.

 Sony/Epic also acquired the rights to the band's back catalog from Wax Trax! and issued re-released versions of the albums with new cover art and bonus tracks taken from singles and EPs.

 In 1992, Bressanutti returned to combining graphic arts with music, taking his lithographs on tour to three U.S. galleries.
 Bressanutti also composed a solo half-hour atmospheric recording called Art and Strategy (or The Art Corporation) to play during viewings of the lithographs, and released it in a limited edition of 1,000 CDs.

 Front 242's style shifted abruptly with each of their next two albums, released in rapid succession in 1993 on Epic's sub-label RRE (originally planned as a double-CD): 06:21:03:11 UP EVIL and 05:22:09:12 OFF (the numbers correspond to letters, spelling "FUCK UP EVIL" and "EVIL OFF").
 The band describes the two albums as "based on the duality of good and evil."
 However, strains were emerging, with the band members apparently having different artistic views.
 Despite these tensions, they performed on the main stage of the 1993 Lollapalooza tour.

 Neither of these albums had significant input from Richard 23, and 05:22:09:12 OFF only included their lead vocalist, Jean-Luc De Meyer, on a remixed track originally from Up Evil.
-On the other hand, a variety of new contributors were listed as members of Front 242 on these albums: Jean-Marc Pauly and Pierre Pauly (of the Belgian electronic group Parade Ground) on Up Evil, and 99 Kowalski, Jon Dubs and Eran Westwood on Off.
+On the other hand, a variety of new contributors were listed as members of Front 242 on these albums: Jean-Marc Pauly and Pierre Pauly (of the Belgian electronic group Parade Ground) on Up Evil, and 99 Kowalski, John Dubs and Eran Westwood on Off.

 99 Kowalski is the stage name of Kristin Kowalski, making a tradition out of Richard 23's idea of number-as-name.
 Kowalski, Dubs and Westwood were originally members of a New York City band called Spill who Bressanutti and Codenys had brought to Belgium to produce their debut album.
 After the recording sessions fell apart, they contributed to Front 242 on the Off release.